D4ntae/s7-plc-qemu/README.md

 ###### Step 2 - Changing the config files
 The files you need to change are as follows.
 In `hw/misc/Kconfig` add a config option for your new device just like the ones for other PLC components.
 In `hw/arm/Kconfig` in the config ZYNQ section add a select statement for your new device. **This name needs to be equal to the one used in `hw/misc/Kconfig`**.
 Last you need to edit `hw/misc/meson.build` and add an entry (around line 305) that is the same as all the other plc entries but for your own device.
 For the when section just enter 'CONFIG_\<name used in kconfig>'.
 All that these config files are doing is telling the compiler to include your file in the compilation process.
 ###### Step 3 - Modifying the Device Tree Binary (DTB)
 The Device Tree Binary is a file that describes to emulator how the memory map of the system works and what to access in each memory location.
-To edit the DTB you can you can edit the `binaries/output.dst` file.
-Find the section which maps all the custom PLC memory (you can search for the word plc).
-In that section you will see mapping that look like this:
+To edit the DTB you need to clone the repository at this link: [qemu-devicetrees](https://github.com/Xilinx/qemu-devicetrees) and change the file `zynqmp-iou.dtsi`.
+Look through that file and you will see sections that look like this:
 ```
 // name_of_map@start_address
 plc_ioc@0xfffbc000 {